Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_tuto_06_marine_mammal_sounds_classification/guide.en-gb.md

 ## Objective

-The purpose of this tutorial is to show how it is possible to train a model in oder to classify sounds.
+The purpose of this tutorial is to show how it is possible to train a model in order to classify sounds.
 To do this, we take as an example a dataset of **marine mammals sounds**.

 ![image](images/marine-mammals-categories.png){.thumbnail}